First published: 18 March 2020

 You can also gain CPD points through other activities you can easily do at home, such as reflective practice, case studies, developing a marketing plan and completing the A&P spirals in International Therapist magazine.
 For more information please visit fht.org.uk/cpd and read our recent blog item, Development and learning from home.

 As most of our members have online access, we have also collaborated with our accredited course providers and event speakers to put together a ‘Stay at Home' video series, to help you complete CPD, free of charge.
-You can take a look at the videos currently available at fht.org.uk/stay-at-home-video-series (more will be added on a regular basis) and if you complete the accompanying activity document for each video, you can also gain valuable CPD points.
+You can take a look at the videos currently available at fht.org.uk/stay-at-home-video-series and if you complete the accompanying activity document for each video, you can also gain valuable CPD points.
 NB: the Stay at Home videos are for CPD purposes only and are not to teach insurable hands-on skills.

 Q. Is the government offering any financial support for the self-employed?